eleva/serverless-php-api-skeleton/README.md

 cmd/test
 ```

-or, if you do not use docker and you have PHP installed on your host
+or, if you don't use docker and you have PHP installed on your host

 ```bash
 vendor/bin/phpunit